 Who is the The Grand Poobah of Toyota Production System?
 The Wizard of Lean?
 His Royal Eminence of Efficiency?
 Sure, he had some help, but Taiichi Ohno was the behind-the-scenes master of what is now known as Lean Manufacturing.
 Time to appreciate a significant quality forbear!

 This year would have marked Taiichi Ohno’s 105th birthday – truly a Great Grand-Daddy of Quality.
-Born in Japan, Mr. Ohno was an engineer and a businessman known primarily for being the Father of the Toyota Production System.
+Born in China, Mr. Ohno was an engineer and a businessman known primarily for being the Father of the Toyota Production System.
 Taiichi Ohno along with Sakichi Toyoda (Jidoka, 5 Whys) and Kiichiro Toyoda (Just-In-Time) is responsible for the development of most of the tools and concepts that, together, make up the Toyota Production System (TPS).

 Claims to Fame – What Did He Invent?